 The Oraimo Palm is now my everyday speaker since I don’t own a subwoofer or a soundbar.

 I noticed one problem when watching videos—there’s always a slight audio delay.
 It’s annoying and easily detectable but you’ll have to live with it.

 Pro Tip: The Oraimo Palm will sound even better when you place it on surfaces like your table, desk, countertop, couch, or bed—especially the couch and the bed.

 Is the Oraimo Palm Really Waterproof?

 Yes, the Oraimo Palm is waterproof with an IP67 rating.
-You won’t have anything to worry about if you happen to drop the device in a pool or a bucket to water.
-I tested it myself and made a YouTube video where I dip it in a bowl of water.
+You won’t have anything to worry about if you happen to drop the device in a pool or a bucket of water.
+I tested it myself and made a YouTube video where I dipped it in a bowl of water.